-Cline Rents offers a number of excavators with different buckets and attachments to meet your needs for excavating in Kirkland.
+Cline Rents offers a number of excavators with different buckets and attachments to meet your needs for excavating in Totem Lake.

 An excavator is a piece of earth moving equipment.
 Sometimes referred to as a digger, an excavator is made up of a reinforced cab where the operator sits, a boom that extends out from the cab, a dipper attached to the boom, and a bucket on the end of the dipper.
 The entire assembly is usually mounted on a tracked or wheeled base that is capable of rotating up to 360 degrees.

 Excavators were originally built with pulleys and cables with steam power to drive them.
 As technology has improved, excavators are gas or diesel powered and use hydraulic cylinders and pumps to move the articulated arm.